 Early Offer – Schools Recommendation Scheme

 You could receive an offer to study at CSU before you’ve received you ATAR.
 CSU participates in the Schools Recommendation Schemes (SRS) through UAC.
 This early entry program takes into account your academic achievements at high school and your school’s rating of your abilities and aptitudes.

 So you can get a head start on planning for your time at CSU, apply for accommodation earlier and enjoy the summer after your HSC knowing you’ve got an offer already.

 Find out more about SRS.

-CSU offers some general undergraduate degrees providing another pathway to more specific studies.
+CSU offers some general undergraduate degrees to provide another admission pathway to more specific studies.
 Due to the flexible program structure, you can choose your subjects to suit your own interests.
-These broad-based degrees generally have lower admission requirements, so they can provide a great pathway if you miss out on a place in your preferred course.
-For instance, the Bachelor of Educational Studies can provide a pathway to a number of teaching degrees, such as the Bachelor of Education (Early Childhood and Primary) or the Bachelor of Education (K-12).
+These broad-based degrees generally have lower admission requirements, so they can provide an option if you miss out on a place in your preferred course.
+For instance, the Bachelor of Educational Studies can lead to a number of teaching degrees, such as the Bachelor of Education (Early Childhood and Primary) or the Bachelor of Education (K-12).
 And you receive full credit for the subjects you've studied when you progress.

 More about these degrees:

 - Bachelor of Arts